elastic-ipfs/bitswap-e2e-tests/README.md

 TODO v0.0.1

-- arrange (ensure testing stuff in dynamo and s3)
 - doc: how to install, run
 - doc: tests scope and purpose (load, regression)
 - doc: proxy (why, how to, how does it works)